 - The title appears to be done using some WordArt effect, which is not the brightest decision given the great amount of effects and typefaces that are being released every day.

-The rest of the site is written in Courier New!!!, that’s just unbelievable on these days, because that’s a system font that was used during our parent’s days and is still implemented on scripting languages, but not in graphic design unless you have perfectly defined what you want to do with that typeface.
+that’s just unbelievable on these days, because that’s a system font that was used during our parent’s days and is still implemented on scripting languages, but not in graphic design unless you have perfectly defined what you want to do with that typeface.

 All the pictures are just placed in there with no special preparation, just like a high school job made out in Publisher or PowerPoint, we must say that these are not times for being so neglected when designing a website.
 This is a viral case that definitely requires a revamping process immediately.